root-git/high-value-subscriber-analytics/README.md

 * Feature gaps: Limited variables restricted predictive power, highlighted importance of high-quality data pipelines in analytics engineering.
 * Interpretability: Even with moderate accuracy, the project demonstrates how to extract actionable insights for acquiring high potential customers.

-## Why This Project Matters
-Companies with subscription model live or die by retention.
-This project shows my ability to:
-* Work with messy, incomplete data and still deliver insights.
-* Bridge data science + business thinking.